maranomynet/formatchange/README.md

   // Set to `true` if you want to `.start()` manually
   defer: false,

-  // The `window` object/scope to monitor.
+  // A custom `window` object/scope to monitor.
   win: window,

   // Set to `true` to disable `window.onresize` evend binding